KrystalCoding/pizza-not-pizza/README.md

 - keras 2.6.0           used for setting model's hyperparamters
 - plotly 5.12.0         used for plotting the model's learning curve
 - seaborn 0.11.0        used for plotting the model's confusion matrix
-- streamlit             used for creating and sharing this project's interface
 </pre>

 [Back to top](#table-of-contents)